 Check that the interrupt input is not stuck high (E35-14) if Interrupt Enable goes high.
-If the video processor works there should be a Vertical Frequency interrupt every 16.7 ms. If the processor is stuck in some kind of loop because some device is always calling it, the possibilities can be narrowed by looking at each of the devices' interrupts and flags.
+If the video processor works there should be a vertical frequency interrupt every 16.7 ms. If the processor is stuck in some kind of loop because some device is always calling it, the possibilities can be narrowed by looking at each of the devices' interrupts and flags.

-5.6.1.1.2 LEDs Indicating Fatal Error - If the power-up self test never manages to finish, the LEDs may display a number indicating the area of failure.
+- 5.6.1.1.2 LEDs Indicating Fatal Error If the power-up self-test never manages to finish, the LEDs may display a number indicating the area of failure.
 Table 5-1 relates LED indications to areas of trouble.
 LED indications mean the error is a fatal one, which means the terminal cannot function at all.
-(If the self test finishes, the LEDs are cleared.)
+(If the self-test finishes, the LEDs are cleared.)
 Only the ROMs and the main RAM cause such a failure.
-The table shows the ROM to check if a ROM number is displayed.
+The table indicates the ROM to check if a ROM number is displayed.
 Try reseating the ROMs in their sockets to ensure good contact.
 Check the chip select lines to be sure the ROM is being selected.
 There is no simple way to determine which of the six RAM chips is bad if a RAM failure is indicated.
-One at a time replacement of all six chips is the only way to find and fix a bad RAM chip.
-But the memory decoders should be checked for their ability to address the RAMs before the RAMs themselves are blamed.

-5.6.1.1.3 Nonfatal Errors with Screen Display - Nonfatal errors do not disable the terminal completely, although they may limit its usefulness.
+One-at-a-time replacement of all six chips is the only way to find and fix a bad RAM chip.
+But check the memory decoders' ability to address the RAMs before the RAMs themselves are blamed. - 5.6.1.1.3 Nonfatal Errors with Screen Display Nonfatal errors do not disable the terminal completely, although they may limit its usefulness.
 A keyboard failure, for example, still lets the terminal operate in receive-only mode.
-Nonfatal errors have codes assigned to them for display on the screen at the end of self test (see Table 5-2).
-The Data Loopback and EIA tests are considered nonfatal because the microprocessor must work properly before the tests can run at all, but if they fail, the terminal cannot communicate.
+Nonfatal errors have codes assigned to them for display on the screen at the end of self-test.
+(See Table 5-2.)
+The data loopback and EIA tests are considered nonfatal because the microprocessor must work properly before the tests can run at all; but if they fail, the terminal cannot communicate.
 To troubleshoot nonfatal problems, see the following paragraphs.

-5.6.1.1.4 No Indicated Error - Many video processor and monitor problems (see below) do not affect the microprocessor, so most self tests cannot detect the problems.
-But if the screen is filled with garbage or it is blank after the keyboard beeps with all LEDs on at the same time (indicating completion of self test) the video processor or monitor may be at fault.
+5.6.1.1.4 No Indicated Error - Many video processor and monitor problems (see below) do not affect the microprocessor, so most self-tests cannot detect the problems.
+But if the screen fills with garbage or goes blank after the keyboard beeps with all LEDs on at the same time (indicating completion of self-test), the video processor or monitor may be at fault.
 (If the NVR fails its test, a number appears on the screen and the keyboard beeps several times.
-If garbage or nothing appears when the beeps occur, the problem is more likely to be in the video processor than in the NVR circuit.)
-Because the microprocessor is known good after completion of self test, the screen RAM probably contains proper control data (terminators and line addresses) so it should be possible to troubleshoot the video processor (garbage: Paragraph 5.6.1.2) or the monitor (blank: Paragraph 5.6.4) as the first step.
-Run the self tests again after fixing the video processor; other nonfatal errors may appear then.
+If garbage or nothing appears when the beeps occur, the problem is probably in the video processor rather than in the NVR circuit.)
+Because you know the microprocessor is good after completion of self-test, the screen RAM probably contains proper control data (terminators and line addresses).
+Therefore, you should be able to troubleshoot the video processor (garbage: Paragraph 5.6.1.2) or the monitor (blank: Paragraph 5.6.4) as the first step.
+Run the self-tests again after fixing the video processor; other nonfatal errors may appear then.

-Areas not directly tested by self test (because they have no effect on the microprocessor) are as follows.
+Areas not directly tested by self-test (because they have no effect on the microprocessor) are as follows.

+NVR Write (tested by Saving)

+Graphics port

+Video processor (check with SET-UP screen test)

+Monitor

-NVR Write (tested by Saving) Graphics port Video processor (check with SET-UP screen test) Monitor Correctness of baud rates (only confirms match between send and receive) Keyboard switches
+Correctness of baud rates (only confirms match between send and receive)

+Keyboard switches

-Some video processor functions must work for the self test to pass.
-For the microprocessor to work, these video processor signals must be close to frequency:
+Some video processor functions must work for the self-test to pass.
+For the microprocessor to work, these video processor signals must be close to frequency.

-LBA 3 and 4 LBA 7 (NVR clock).
+LBA 3 and 4 LBA 7 (NVR clock)